 This program is designed to prepare students for occupations in early child care and education, often under the supervision of professional personnel.
 Instruction includes child growth and development; nutrition; program planning and management; health and safety; behavior guidance; inclusion of children with special needs; adult-child interactions; appropriate assessment; curriculum development; and laws, regulations, and polices relating to early care education; and maintenance of childcare environments.
-A criminal background check, child maltreatment check and negative TB screening are required.
+A criminal background check and child maltreatment check are required.